wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

       The button with the trash icon will uninstall the vendordep.
 The dropdown shows what version is currently installed but you can change that to a different version to :guilabel:`update` or :guilabel:`downgrade` to the specified version.

-      .. note:: The Dependncy Manager will automatically build your program when it loses focus.
+      .. note:: The Dependency Manager will automatically build your program when it loses focus.
 This allows you to use the changed dependencies.

    .. tab-item:: Python
       :sync: python